SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 The following code snippets include [`READ TABLE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapread_table.htm) statements and [table expressions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abentable_expressions.htm) to read from internal tables.

-### Determining the Target Area when Reading Single Lines
+### Determining the Target Area when Reading Single Lines in READ TABLE Statements

 -   Copying a line to a data object using the addition `INTO`.
     After the copying, the line found exists separately in the internal table and